Charlie Sheen: 1983–1999: Breakthrough and stardom

-Sheen turned down the roles in the sports comedy White Men Can't Jump (1992) and the drama Indecent Proposal (1993), both roles went to Woody Harrelson.
-Instead, he began taking more action-oriented roles by the mid-90s, to mixed reception.
+Sheen turned down the roles in the sports comedy White Men Can't Jump (1992) and the drama Indecent Proposal (1993); both roles went to Woody Harrelson.
+Instead, he began taking more action-oriented roles by the mid-1990s, to mixed reception.
 He starred as Aramis in the new Disney version of The Three Musketeers (1993).
-Entertainment Weekly review described him as "reliably dry."
+Entertainment Weekly review described him as "reliably dry".
 The film was a commercial success but his follow-up action roles in The Chase (1994) and Terminal Velocity (1994) were box office flops.
 Regarding his performance in The Chase, Roger Ebert has praised his "ability to play an almost impossible role in a fairly straight style".
 Film critic James Berardinelli has also noted his "surprisingly effective chemistry" with co-star Kristy Swanson.

 For Terminal Velocity, Sheen received the highest salary of his movie career, earning $6 million.
-The film got mostly negative reviews, and Sheen's performance gained him mixed comments.
-Entertainment Weekly review said, Sheen has some "fun" one-liners but generally, he gives "a boringly flat, square-jawed performance" whereas Variety review felt "Sheen's glib, sexy persona suits the befuddled but courageous flyboy" and Empire review found him "delightful."
+The film got mostly negative reviews, and Sheen's performance garnered mixed comments.
+Entertainment Weekly review said that despite some "fun" one-liners, Sheen gives "a boringly flat, square-jawed performance"; conversely, Variety felt that "Sheen's glib, sexy persona suits the befuddled but courageous flyboy" and Empire found him "delightful".

-In 1996, Sheen has returned to the science fiction genre with the film The Arrival, an initial box office flop which later gained cult following.
-The Los Angeles Times review praised Sheen's performance as the paranoid astronomer, saying it's the role he was "born to" play.
-James Berardinelli also praised Sheen's "surprisingly effective" performance and noted that he carries the film "admirably."
+In 1996, Sheen has returned to the science fiction genre with the film The Arrival, a box office flop that later gained cult following.
+The Los Angeles Times review praised Sheen's performance as the paranoid astronomer, calling it the role he was "born to" play.
+James Berardinelli also praised Sheen's performance and noted that he carried the film "admirably."
 IGN review was less impressed, finding him "over-the-top".
 Sheen also made his first sitcom appearance as a guest star in the second season of the popular television series Friends.
-Despite later becoming a well-known sitcom star, Sheen was notably nervous during his first sitcom attempt in front of a live audience.
-His anxiety was so intense that filming had to pause.
+Despite later becoming a well-known sitcom star, Sheen was so nervous during his first sitcom attempt in front of a live audience that filming had to pause.
 Nevertheless, Sheen's performance was well received, earning him spots on best guest stars of the show lists by People magazine and Looper.